 Estimated Height And Weight Of A 6-Month Old Rottweiler

 Rotties are robust and muscular dogs hence their build is medium-heavy.
-They are also a relatively slow-growing breed.
+They are also a relatively slow-growing breed of dog.
 At 6 months of age, they weigh generally 63 lbs to 70 lbs.
 Remember female dog will weigh less than the male.

 The estimated height at this age is about 23 to 23.5 inches.
 Note that Rottweilers are not a very tall breed.
 About two-thirds of their adult height is attained within 6 months.